 “I can understand why there has been a reluctance to send an employee on a traditional management degree course.
 This is due to the disruption it can cause in the workplace while they are studying.
-That is why we have drawn on our previous employer experience to design a work-based programme which suits the business by providing greater flexibility.
+That is why we have drawn on our previous employer experience to design a work-based programme which suits the business.

 “Students can attend sessions at a regional centre, employer’s facility, live webinars or mix and match according to work commitments.
 Each student will have a mentor who will work alongside them and their employer for the duration of the course.
-This ensures the most suitable programme for both parties is arranged.
+This therefore ensures we arrange the most suitable programme for both parties.

 “I am blessed to have held senior leadership roles within the Maersk Group.
-And benefitted from huge investments in my own leadership development, including being funded through an MBA programme.
+There, I benefitted from huge investments in my own leadership development, including a funded MBA programme.
 I appreciate that a stumbling block for many organisations can be the cost.
-However many companies are still not aware that in many instances, the full cost of degree apprenticeships can be wholly funded utilising payments they are already making into the Government’s Apprenticeship Levy.”
+Many companies are not aware that the cost of degree apprenticeships can be funded from the Government’s Apprenticeship Levy.”